GTEC-UDC/bacnet-stack/README.md

 This application requires the [cJSON](https://github.com/DaveGamble/cJSON), [glib-2.0](https://docs.gtk.org/glib/), and [libcsv](https://github.com/rgamble/libcsv) libraries.
 The cJSON and libcsv libraries are included as submodules in the `lib` directory.

-To compile the code first run `git submodule update` and then run `make`.
+To compile the code first run `git submodule update --init` and then run `make`.
 Optionally, the new applications can be also compiled with static linking, to do so call `make` with the parameter `STATIC=1`, in this case the package glibc-static is required.

 For additional information about these applications see the included help using the `--help` option.